 Order a $3 Sample.

-Geometric Black & White Pattern
+4. Geometric Black & White Pattern

 Want a modern backsplash for your white cabinets?
-A geometric black and white patterned tile is a great way to add interest without overwhelming with color.
+A geometric black-and-white patterned tile is a great way to add interest without overwhelming with color.
 This graphic diamond-patterned tile is a bold statement and will look stunning with bright-colored accessories.

 Kitchen with a chic black-and-white accent wall.
 With the diamonds and triangles on this hexagon tile it creates a woven geometric design.